golemfactory/golem-docs/src/pages/docs/providers/wallet/backup.md

 ---
-title: Golem Wallet Backup and Security Tutorial description
+title: How to backup your Golem wallet
-description: This comprehensive tutorial provides step-by-step instructions for backing up and securing your Golem wallet, including simple exports and password protection for your GLM and ETH tokens.
+description: This tutorial provides step-by-step instructions for backing up and securing your Golem wallet, including simple exports and password protection for your GLM and ETH tokens.
 type: Guide
 ---